AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/set-billing-address.md

 title: setBillingAddressOnCart mutation
 ---

 The `setBillingAddressOnCart` mutation sets the billing address for a specific cart.
-If you set the `same_as_shipping` attribute to `true`, Magento assigns the billing address to be the same as the shipping address.
+If you set the `same_as_shipping` attribute to `true`, the application assigns the billing address to be the same as the shipping address.

 ## Syntax